ibm-ecosystem-engineering/Watson-NLP/Dash-App/readme.md

 ENTRYPOINT ["python3","Sentiment_dash_app.py"]
 ```
 ### Building the dashapp
 To build the above, simply put it in a Dockerfile and run the docker build command using the following example as a guide.
-You need to gain access to artifactory user name and api key.
+You need to gain access to artifactory user name and API key.
 - ARTIFACTORY_USERNAME
 - ARTIFACTORY_API_KEY
 ```